 This article focuses only on the desktop Facebook experience when used with Google Chrome.
 But remember, you can use Chrome extensions in Opera and other Chromium-based browsers, as well as in Firefox.

-New Tools And Design: Remove Sidebars, Auto-Scroll, and More
+New Tools And Design [No Longer Available]: Remove Sidebars, Auto-Scroll, and More

 How much of a difference can one extension make?
 A lot, as it turns out.
 New Tools And Design adds so many cool things to Facebook that it’s hard to track them all down.
 Here’s a quick list of the most salient features: